The Indian in the Cupboard: Plot summary

 On Omri's ninth birthday, his best friend Patrick gives him the disappointing gift of a small plastic Indian figurine.
 Omri also receives a white metal medicine cupboard from his brother.
-The only key in the house that fits the cupboard's lock is the key to Omri's great-grandmother's jewelry box.
-Omri puts the plastic figurine in the cupboard and locks it with the key, only to discover the following morning that the figurine has come to life as a three-inch tall Iroquois Indian man.
+The only key in the house that fits the cupboard's lock is the key to Omri's great-grandmother's jewellery box.
+Omri puts the plastic figurine in the cupboard and locks it with the key, only to discover the following morning that the figurine has come to life as a three-inch-tall Iroquois Indian man.

 Though the tiny man, whose name is Little Bear (Little Bull in some editions), initially believes that Omri is a god, he quickly realizes that Omri is only an ordinary, albeit giant, boy, and proceeds to boss him around.
 Little Bear explores the house and garden, while Omri provides for Little Bear's needs.
 Little Bear's rejection of the gift of a tipi (as Iroquois live in longhouses) leads Omri to research more about the Iroquois people, causing him to rethink some of his stereotypical views of American Indians and to realize that Little Bear is a real person with a history and culture.
 Omri is particularly affected when a plastic figure of an elderly Native American chief dies of shock upon being brought to life.
 Little Bear, however, claims the old chief's headdress, as he is the only one around to take the title, and becomes more demanding than ever.